leolabs/json-autotranslate/README.md

 After you have completed your sign-up, you can pass the API key to json-autotranslate using the `-c` or `--config` option.

+The value of the `--config` argument is a comma separated string with the following: `appKey,formality,batchSize`.

-You can also provide a formality by adding it to the config string after the API key, separated by a comma: `--config apiKey,formality`.
-This feature currently only works for target languages "DE" (German), "FR" (French), "IT" (Italian), "ES" (Spanish), "NL" (Dutch), "PL" (Polish), "PT-PT", "PT-BR" (Portuguese) and "RU" (Russian).Possible options are:
+The `formality` argument currently only works for target languages "DE" (German), "FR" (French), "IT" (Italian), "ES" (Spanish), "NL" (Dutch), "PL" (Polish), "PT-PT", "PT-BR" (Portuguese) and "RU" (Russian).
+Possible options are:

+- "default" (default)
-> "default" (default) "more" - for a more formal language "less" - for a more
+- "more" - for a more formal language
-> informal language
+- "less" - for a more  informal language

+To improve performance and prevent DeepL rate-limiting json-autotranslate batches multiple tokens into a single translation request.
+By default, the `batchSize` is set to `1000`, meaning that `1000` tokens are translated at once.
+This can be controlled by adjusting the value in the `--config` parameter.
+This value was chosen because the DeepL prevents the body of a request to be larger than `128 KiB (128 · 1024 bytes)``.
+Based on experimentation, even with long tokens, this limit is not reached.

 <sup><a href="https://www.deepl.com/de/docs-api/translating-text/">Reference</a></sup>